 Artificial intelligence, machine learning algorithms, natural language processing, the industrial internet of things and crime-fighting robots all converged at Goizueta’s second annual Business Analytics Conference and student showcase on May 3.
-The conference was the culmination and celebration of year-long academic activities in Goizueta’s STEM-credentialed Master of Science in Business Analytics program.
+The conference was the culmination and celebration of year-long academic activities in Goizueta’s STEM-designated Master of Science in Business Analytics program.

 Associate Dean and MSBA Program Director Ramnath Chellappa envisioned the event as an opportunity for academics, students, alumni and practitioners in the field of big data to connect and discuss trends in AI, machine learning and other applications of analytics to business.
 With 13 speakers and panelists representing multiple areas of business, the day delivered on the vision and provided attendees numerous opportunities to connect and collaborate.
 Capgemini Invent’s Chief of Intelligence and Vice President for Artificial Intelligence and Data Sciences Severence MacLaughlin kicked off the day with his energizing and well-received “AI for Business—An Evolution or an Extinction Event.”
 MacLaughlin explained, “AI is a collective term used to describe machines that can mimic the human mind, learning from experience and adjusting to new inputs.”